![[horizontal rule]](acdhr.gif)

 it does not rise to the level to which a university supervisor,

-dean, director, or department head would consider reporting the
+dean, academic or administrative head/chair/director would consider reporting the

 infraction to the next level